cabinetoffice/national-leadership-centre-website/team/georgie-baker.md

 name: Georgie Baker
 order: 17
 ---

-Georgie **project manages the Programme team** in order to successfully deliver three learning and development modules for the public service leaders.
+Georgie project manages both the **Programme team and Network and Communities team**.
+She is responsible for the successful delivery of Programme modules and Network events.